jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-05-03-geprc-skip3-hd-review-complete-setup/index.md

 I always recommend you back up the existing Betaflight configuration before making any changes, just in case things get messy and you want to roll back.
 I'll show you how to do just that, but in case you didn't back up your config on time, here's a copy of my [GEPRC Skip3 HD stock configuration](geprc-skip3-hd-betaflight-config-backup.txt) (mine came with Betaflight 3.5.7).

-To produce your own backup, connect the quad to your computer via the micro USB port, start Betafligth, and go to the CLI tab.
+To produce your own backup, connect the quad to your computer via the micro USB port, start Betaflight, and go to the CLI tab.
 Type `dump` in the command box input and press enter.
 Then click the button to save the config dump to a file.
 This is a full configuration dump and could be useful to roll things back to the way they were, should you need to do so.

 Next, let's go through the way the quad is setup out of the box by the folks from GEPRC.